 This first group of time worksheets will focus on the hour hand.
 When you begin teaching your child how to tell time, keep it simple.
 Start by learning how to tell time to the hour.

 By doing this, you'll eliminate confusion between the hour and the minute hand.
-The minute hand will always be on 12; the student can focus solely on the number that the hour hand is point to.
+The minute hand will always be on 12; the student can focus solely on the number that the hour hand is pointed to.

 There are two basic ways that the hour is presented in the worksheets below.

-In the final paper I left the last two clocks blank so students could make up their own hour and then plot it on the clock face.
+The next two worksheets reverse the process, giving your child the time and asking him/her to draw the hands.
+In the third paper, your child only needs to draw the hour hand, while in the fourth he'll need to draw both the hour and minute hands.
+I also left the last two clocks blank so students could make up their own hour and then plot it on the clock face.